AnyChart/docs.anychart.com/Integration_Samples/AnyChart_and_Wordpress.md

 ![](http://cs624320.vk.me/v624320947/2a53/filH2a7m6NA.jpg)

-At the second Step insert chart data into the head of a page with a chart
+At the second step insert chart data into the head of a page with a chart

 ![](http://cs624320.vk.me/v624320947/2a5b/zmelVycMBn0.jpg)